-- Businesses that have, or are required to hold, a California seller's permit. - Businesses that receive \$100,000 or more per year in gross receipts.

-Businesses that are registered or required to be registered with the California Department of Tax and Fee Administration to report use tax.
+- Businesses that have, or are required to hold, a California seller's permit. - Businesses that make more than \$10,000 in purchases subject to use tax per calendar year and have not paid use tax on those purchases to a retailer engaged in business in California or to a retailer authorized by the California Department of Tax and Fee Administration to collect the tax. - Businesses that are registered or required to be registered with the California Department of Tax and Fee Administration to report use tax.